elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-purpose-of-formative-assessments-in-the-learning-process.md

 url: /learn/education-studies/questions/what-is-the-purpose-of-formative-assessments-in-the-learning-process
 score: -1.0
 related_article1:
+    id: 167383
+    title: >-
+        What are the key components of pre-class preparation in the course structure?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-key-components-of-preclass-preparation-in-the-course-structure
+related_article2:
+    id: 167386
+    title: >-
+        What are the benefits of using problem-solving exercises as a form of active learning?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-problemsolving-exercises-as-a-form-of-active-learning
+related_article3:
     id: 167390
+    title: >-
-    title: How do concept maps enhance retention of information?
+        How do concept maps enhance retention of information?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-concept-maps-enhance-retention-of-information
-related_article2:
+related_article4:
     id: 167389
+    title: >-
-    title: Explain the structure of a concept map and its role in organizing information.
+        Explain the structure of a concept map and its role in organizing information.
     subject: Education Studies
     url: /learn/education-studies/questions/explain-the-structure-of-a-concept-map-and-its-role-in-organizing-information
-related_article3:
+related_article5:
     id: 167392
+    title: >-
-    title: How can keyed learning objectives guide study focus and assessment alignment?
+        How can keyed learning objectives guide study focus and assessment alignment?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-keyed-learning-objectives-guide-study-focus-and-assessment-alignment
-related_article4:
-    id: 167392
-    title: How can keyed learning objectives guide study focus and assessment alignment?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-keyed-learning-objectives-guide-study-focus-and-assessment-alignment
-related_article5:
-    id: 167397
-    title: How does student engagement affect performance and attendance tracking?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-student-engagement-affect-performance-and-attendance-tracking
 ---

 &nbsp;